-The classical Multi-linear Algebra is branch and highlights how tensor-R operations work (over a commutative ring).
-It discusses associated algebra, external module algebra, symmetrical module algebra, coalgebra and hop algebras etc. However, more features of a higher-order tensor are required in modern multi-way data analysis and signal processing.
+Numerical multi-linear algebra, in which instead of matrices and vectors the higher-order tensors are considered in numerical viewpoint, is a new branch of computational mathematics.
 For example, how to decompose the tensor into a total of vector products, how to approximate the tensor with a lower rank tensor, how to calculate the tensor value itself and its specific values, and how to apply higher range tensor in blind-source separating (BSS).
 All of these are a modern machine math branch - a multilinear numerical algebra.
 Almost all systems undergoing change can describe differential equations.
 Science and engineering, economy, social science, biology, business, healthcare and other things are ubiquitous.
 For hundreds of years several mathematicians have been studying the nature of these equations and many advanced solutions are available.
-Systems defined in differential equations are often so complex or systems so broad as to preclude traceability of a strictly analytical solution.
-Computer simulations and numerical procedures are useful in these complex systems.
-Techniques have been developed before programmable computers to resolve equations differential based on numerical approximations.
+Systems defined in differential equations are often so complex or systems so broad as to preclude traceability of a strictly solution.
+Computer simulations analytical numerical procedures are useful in these complex systems.
+Techniques have been developed before programmable computers to resolve differential equations based on numerical approximations.
 During people (usually women) working on mechanical computers were commonly found in rooms where differential equation systems were numerically determined for military calculations.
-In addition, analogies to electrical systems were popular in order to design analogue computers to analyse mechanical, thermal or chemical systems programmable computers. before With programmable computers increasing in speed and lower costs, ever more complex differential equation systems can be solved using simple programmes written to work on a common PC.
+In addition, analogies to electrical systems were popular in order design analogue computers to analyse mechanical, thermal or chemical systems before programmable computers.
+With programmable computers increasing in speed and lower costs, ever more complex differential equation systems can be solved using simple programmes written to work on a common PC.
 Currently, your desk computer can address issues that were only 5 to 10 years ago inaccessible to the fastest supercomputers.